 Decide that, all things considered, this is one unusual thing to be avoided.

 Advise readers to stick to the gentle cycle paths instead.
+Or, be even more sensible and book a place on this cycling tour through Vancouver instead.

 Bookmark these cool and unusual things to do in Vancouver for later.